-There is likely to be consolidation in the Qatar banking sector.
+There has recently been some consolidation in the Qatari banking sector.
 In December 2016, it was announced that subject to shareholder and regulatory approval, Masraf Al Rayan, Barwa Bank and International Bank of Qatar would merge to form one consolidated entity.
+In August 2018, it was announced that Barwa Bank and International Bank of Qatar had reached a final merger agreement.
+In April 2019, Barwa Bank and International Bank of Qatar completed the merger.